 Method of Random Sample

 The Phoenix Mart will use a simple random sampling method to determine, which individuals will receive the job.
 The applicant will receive an equal opportunity to become Phoenix Marts new organic produce employee.
+Completely vague and does not answer the assignments question as to what “method” of random sampling.

 Validity and reliability